-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, misogyny meets misandry in a battle of the sexes with only one redeeming feature... nobody's going to turn it into a first person shooter any time soon.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about bringing random obscure games back into the light.
+This week, misogyny meets misandry in a battle of the sexes with only one redeeming feature... nobody's going to turn it into a first-person shooter any time soon.

 Mostly though, there aren't any jokes at all.
 The overwhelming majority of the game is a pure arcade shooter where half the combatants have a couple of extra lumps on their armour, and civilians are either fat slobs or mini-skirt wearing teenagers depending on whose city you're wandering around.
 Still, perhaps that's a good thing.
 This is what happens when the game tries to be funny, even calling in the cast of Blake's 7 to record what has to be the world's dullest intro.
 Why?
 I have no idea.
 I do however recommend putting a pillow on your desk before trying to watch this video.
 A very, very soft pillow.
 PC Gamer cannot be held responsible for you falling asleep and breaking your nose.

 Honestly?
 I'm disappointed.
 A game like this should, at the very least, lend itself to lots of shouting and mockery, being castigated for its sexism and generally set on fire for crimes against gaming.
 But it's not really worth it, in either sense.
 It's not a great game, but there are far worse.
 The biggest practical problems?
 The lifts are awful, and the maps are too big.
 Neither is helped by the fact that your soldiers could frankly do with a bit of Syndicate-style brainwashing to stop them running around whenever they feel like it, almost guaranteeing that you'll leave a few wo/men behind as you try to work out where the hell you're meant to be going, and not having a clue how to reunite the team.